 - Partner with us to increase the awareness of the services we offer, giving those in your organization a stronger sense of community and a spirit of volunteerism.

-If organizing a group of volunteers to spend a day improving the living conditions of the elderly and disabled sounds like something you would be interested in, then join us in giving back.
+If organizing a group of volunteers to spend a day improving the living conditions of the elderly, disabled, and veterans sounds like something you would be interested in, then join us in giving back.
 To learn more about being a part of the Christmas in October’s Adopt-a-House program just send an email to email@example.com or call us at 816-531-6443.